 - 52 hours of full-motion Boeing 737 flight simulator training

-Pilots who complete the type rating and successfully meet all hiring conditions would be eligible for a personal interview with flyDubai.
-After completing the finally interview, pilots should receive their flyDubai employment start date, which normally commences within 1-3 months after training.
+Pilots who complete the type rating and successfully meet all hiring conditions would be eligible for employment with flyDubai.
+Employment normally commences within 1-3 months after the type-rating.

 Pilot who have not passed the assessment, will not need to undergo the B737 type rating and can return to Romania to continue working as flight instructors.
 This period allows them to: